Social Media Standards

 Do not to post private information concerning others such as an email from a colleague or contact information.
 Exercise good netiquette.

 Consider the intended audience when posting.
 UH Hilo sites are frequented by prospective students, alumni, friends, and other interested parties.
 UH Hilo encourages thoughtful social media interaction and does not seek to censor contributions to these sites.
-However, profanity, racist, sexist, or derogatory remarks, content that incites hate or encourages unethical or illegal activities, comments on litigation involving UH Hilo, spam and off-topic remarks may be removed and the user could be banned from further participation on the site.

 Be Relevant and Authentic